gdef/gdef.github.io/index.md

 <div class="foreword centered" markdown="1">

-As you will have gathered, I am contesting Jersey's Senatorial by&mdash;election which will be held on
+As you will have gathered, I am contesting Jersey's Senatorial bye&mdash;election which will be held on

 <strong><em>Wednesday 7th September.</em></strong>